 By now, it’s well-established that children of divorce face a greater risk of divorce themselves.
 This often brings up the subject of nature versus nurture, and which plays a larger part in these circumstances.

-In a soon-to-be-published article in Psychological Science, titled “Genetics, the Rearing Environment, and the Intergenerational Transmission of Divorce: A Swedish National Adoption Study,” researchers from Virginia Commonwealth University joined forces with a team from Sweden’s Lund University to investigate genetic factors in divorce.
+In an article in Psychological Science, titled “Genetics, the Rearing Environment, and the Intergenerational Transmission of Divorce: A Swedish National Adoption Study,” researchers from Virginia Commonwealth University joined forces with a team from Sweden’s Lund University to investigate genetic factors in divorce.

 Talking about the project, Jessica Salvatore, Ph.D., the study’s first author and an assistant professor in VCU’s Department of Psychology, said, “We were trying to answer the basic question: Why does divorce run in families?”

-Addressing the results, she added that, “Across a series of designs using Swedish national registry data, we found consistent evidence that genetic factors primarily explained the intergenerational transmission of divorce.”
+Addressing the results, she added, “Across a series of designs using Swedish national registry data, we found consistent evidence that genetic factors primarily explained the intergenerational transmission of divorce.”

 Salvatore, Kenneth S. Kendler, M.D., a VCU professor of psychiatry and human and molecular genetics, and their team worked with a group from Lund University’s Center for Primary Health Care Research made up of Sara Larsson Lönn, Ph.D.; Jan Sundquist, M.D., Ph.D.; and Kristina Sundquist, M.D., Ph.D.